-Acoustics in design is increasingly becoming a high priority for our clients.
+Acoustics in office design is increasingly becoming a high priority for our clients.
 Historically, the word ‘acoustics’ in an office meant choosing between a half-height or full-height partitioning.
 In today’s agile world acoustics are an integral part of design; from carpet to wall coverings there are hundreds of options and everything is consequential to the acoustic properties of a space.

 Flexible and varied application of acoustics are not only aesthetically integral to a design but are vital in promoting the wellbeing and addressing needs of employees.
 Each person responds differently to their environment.
 Some responding to the look of a space, some to the noise surrounding them and others to the feel of the materials used.
 It’s therefore a fine balance as to how – and how much – acoustics are incorporated into the working environment.
 Too quiet can be unnerving and stunt conversation between employees; not enough acoustic soundproofing can be distracting and unproductive.